LeoBorai/txs/README.md

 - Stream based CSV read processing for memory efficiency.
 - Previously processed transactions are cached for dispute handling.
 - Only `Deposit` transactions can be disputed.
 Withdrawals will result in `TransactionNotFound` to avoid negative balances.
+- Keeps in-memory transaction log to handle disputes and chargebacks and refuse duplicate transactions.

 ## Error Handling